soloam/node-red-contrib-colorspace/README.md

 ## node-red-contrib-colorspace

 #### Node-RED Node, that helps conver colors

 node-red-contrib-colorspace imports into NodeRed the conversion from npm packages color-convert and color-temperature

 Please note that color temperature is a extimation!
 It's very usefull to emulate color temperature in RGB lamps, but the values are not 100% accurate.

 ### Install

 Just run

 ```
     npm install node-red-contrib-colorspace
 ```

 ### Usage

-This node recives any of the supported color spaces (RGB, HSV, HEX, HSL, HWB, CMYK, ANSI, XYZ, LAB, LCH, Color Name, HCG, GARY, Color Temperature) and returns all of the other)
+This node recives any of the supported color spaces (RGB, RGBW, HSV, HSI, HEX, HSL, HWB, CMYK, ANSI, XYZ, LAB, LCH, Color Name, HCG, GARY, Color Temperature) and returns all of the other)

 Return

 ```
 {
    "rgb":{
       "red":140,
       "green":200,
       "blue":100
+   },
+   "rgbw":{
+      "red":40,
+      "green":94,
+      "blue":0,
+      "white":100
+   },
+   "hsi":{
+      "hue":95,
+      "staturation":31,
+      "intensity":57
    },
    "hsv":{
       "hue":96,